tauri-apps/tauri-docs/website/docs/usage/ci-cd/workflow.md

 ---
-id: ci-cd
+id: workflow
-title: CI/CD
+title: Workflow
 ---

-# Continuous Integration
+## Continuous Integration

 Github Actions has two triggers of which we make heavy use: `push` and `pull_request`.
 Every commit that made to the repo is a `push`.
 When you open a pull request from a branch (call it `great_feature`) to another branch (our working branch, `dev`), each commit to `great_feature` would possibly trigger both of these events.
 We can use a filter to focus on the events we care about though.
 In our workflows, we only PR (pull request) the `dev` and `master` branches.
 This means that if we filter to only the `dev` and `master` branches on commit, we will only run that workflow when we _merge_ a PR.
 A merged PR typically only occurs once a day or less so this will be a good fit for the longer running tests, e.g. the smoke tests in our case.
 Below is how that might look.